moudio/weather-app/README.md

 - JavaScript
 - Webpack

 ## Functionalities

 Can be found on: ( <a href="https://www.theodinproject.com/courses/javascript/lessons/weather-app">  Weather App (The Odin Project) </a>)

 ## Users Can:
- Check for a location temperature, humidity, wind speed
+ Check for a location temperature, humidity, and wind speed

 ## Developed by